thenativeweb/eventsourcingdb-client-dotnet/README.md

 Optionally, you might provide a `CancellationToken`.

+## Serializing and Deserializing

+Basically, `System.Text.Json` is used for JSON serialization and deserialization.

+You can override the default settings by either using JSON attributes on your types and properties or by providing your own `JsonSerializerOptions` when creating the `Client`.

 ## Writing Events

 Call the `WriteEventsAsync` method and provide a collection of events.
 You do not have to set all event fields – some are automatically added by the server.

 Specify `Source`, `Subject`, `Type`, and `Data` according to the [CloudEvents](https://docs.eventsourcingdb.io/fundamentals/cloud-events/) format.

 For `Data`, you may provide any object that is serializable to JSON.
-It is recommended to use properties with JSON attributes to control the serialization.

 The method returns a list of written events, including the fields added by the server: